mammenj/mysqtomongo/README.md

 # mysqtomongo
-Projec to read data from Mysql and insert to Mongodb
+Project to read data from Mysql and insert to Mongodb